polkadot-js/api/docs/start/extrinsic.extend.md

 - `system::CheckEra` - This checks the era (mortal or immortal) for the transaction being sent.
 It checks both the `era: Era` as part of the actual extrinsic and the `blockHash` via the `type AdditionalSigned = T::Hash`.
 This means that the extrinsic era is both in the data being signed and the extrinsic itself, while the `blockHash` the era applies to is only available in the signature payload.

 - `system::CheckNonce` - This checks the nonce for the sending account.
-Unlike the preceding checks, it has no payload-specific data, however the `nonce: Compact<T::Index>` (`Index` is default `u32`) it applicable to both the extrinsic and therefore the actual signature payload as well.
+Unlike the preceding checks, it has no payload-specific data, however the `nonce: Compact<T::Index>` (`Index` is default `u32`) is applicable to both the extrinsic and, therefore, the actual signature payload as well.

 - `system::CheckWeight` - This checks the weight and length of the block and ensure that it does not exceed the limits.
 It does not have any specific data attached to either the extrinsic nor payload, but rather just does calculations based on the weights and type of transaction received.

 - `balances::TakeFees` - Consumes fees proportional to the length and weight of the transaction.
 It operates on the `fee: Compact<T::Balance>`, which means this value is included in both the extrinsic and subsequent payload being signed.

-- `contracts::CheckBlockGasLimit` - As explained briefly above, this extension add not data, however ensures that the transaction does not exceeds the block gas limit.
+- `contracts::CheckBlockGasLimit` - As explained briefly above, this extension does not add data to the extrinsic, or the signature payload, however it ensures that the transaction does not exceeds the block gas limit.

 ## Extrinsic and signature payloads